melmanm/melmanm.github.io/_posts/draft-2024-11-17-article16-popups-in-csharp-wpf-mvvm.md

 ## Solution

+To address the downsides of above implementation, I came up with following solution.

 ### DialogView

-The main element of the solution is base modal dialog UserControl (`DialogView.xaml`) and its generic ViewModel - (`DialogViewModel.cs`).
+The main element of the proposal is base modal dialog UserControl (`DialogView.xaml`) and its generic ViewModel - (`DialogViewModel.cs`).

-`DialogView.xaml` is a is a visual placeholder for the popup content.
+`DialogView.xaml` is just is a visual placeholder for the popup content.

 ```xml
 <UserControl x:Class="FlatWpfDialog.Views.DialogView"